Favourited 35 times

-Hello, we are Rocco - father, Becky - mother, Elena, a nearly 4 years old girl, Serena, her 2 years old little sister and Adele, born just last Juli.
+Hello, we are Rocco - father, Becky - mother, Elena who is 4 years old, Serena who is 3 and Adele, 1.

-A traveller staying with us for a long or short period or time can enjoy good local food, the very friendly, simple people around us, the chance of seaside trips within short walking distance.
+A traveller staying with us for a long or short period or time can enjoy good local food, the very friendly, simple people around us, the chance of seaside trips within easy driving distance.
 There are famous waterfalls very quaint towns and beautiful mountain areas within cycling distance.

 On our coasts are some of the most significant ancient greek archeological sites and museums, such as Lokri and Kaulon.

-If you'd like to learn Italian, this is a great place to get it, everyone will make his best to speak to you in correct italian, while if you speak already italian, here you have the chance to experience the southern-calabrian dialect, which is distinguished among other southern-italian dialects by a lot of ancient-greek influences, as well as french, sicilian and old latin.
+If you'd like to learn Italian, this is a great place to get it, everyone including ourselves will make their best effort to speak to you in correct italian, while if you already speak italian, here you have the chance to experience the southern-calabrian dialect, which is distinguished among other southern-italian dialects by a lot of ancient-greek influences, as well as french, sicilian and old latin.

-We ourselves moved here 7 years ago from Germany where we both lived, though our origins are respectively Genovese and English, so we aren't the most typical inhabitants, we are also ourselves discovering the region bit by bit, and with the limits of having two little children to run around after!
+We ourselves moved to Calabria 8 years ago from Germany where we both lived, though our origins are respectively Genovese and English, so we aren't the most typical inhabitants, we are also ourselves discovering the region bit by bit, and with the limits of having three little children to run around after!

 We just about manage to keep up with household chores and a little bit of agricultural tasks but not much time/concentration is ever left over for other activities such as singing, studying and art.
 Becky also tries to meditate daily.
 The children, like most young children, can be quite a handful at times!
-So to have one or two people ready and willing to keep them occupied for the morning or the afternoon, inventing games, taking them out and about, making them a snack, wiping their bottoms...whatever is needed basically...would be a great relief to us.
+So to have one or two people ready and willing to keep an eye on them for a couple of hours, supervising their games, taking them out, making them a snack, wiping their bottoms...whatever is needed basically...would be a great relief to us.

-In our home we speak mostly Italian, but Becky speaks English with the children.
-We prefer to speak Italian with volunteers who speak or are willing to learn, we do not on the other hand like to practice English with volunteers unless it is a necessity (if you only speak english and don't speak any italian yet).
+In our home we speak Italian, but Becky speaks English with the children.
+We prefer to speak Italian with volunteers who are willing to learn, we do not on the other hand like to practice English with volunteers unless it is a necessity (if you only speak english and don't speak any italian yet).
 If you are very keen on learning english, perhaps we could agree on a 50-50 time share, so that we can also learn/practice your language.

-It is not necessary that you speak English or Italian with the children, as they´re at the age where they´ll absorb any language, including sign language!
+It is not necessary that you speak English or Italian with the children, as they´re at the age where they´ll absorb anything, including sign language!

-We have recently moved for a undefinite period of time from our normal house in Cittanova, placed on the foot of the Aspromonte mountains, to Canolo Nuova, a little town placed in the Aspromonte Natural Park, just around 13 km from our home town.
-We dispose over a flat on the ground floor, where there is a guest room and free use of separate kitchen and bathroom for visitors and guests.
+We have recently moved from our house in Cittanova, at the foot of the Aspromonte mountains, to Canolo Nuova, a village in the Aspromonte Natural Park, about 12 km from our home town.
+We are renting a ground floor flat and a separate flat above ours, with a guest room and free use of separate kitchen and bathroom for visitors and guests.
 There is no problems of parking in the area.

-At times we will possibly be at our home in Cittanova for one or more nights, and if you have your own means of transport or don't mind being squashed between two child seats on the back seat of a 35 year old Ford Fiesta, or you are not bothered by a 3 hours-walk through the Aspromonte, you can come with us.
-There we can offer you a double bed and a own bathroom.
-Alternatively you can stay at Canolo without us.
+At times we will possibly be at our home in Cittanova for one or more nights, and if you have your own means of transport or don't mind being squashed between two child seats in the back of a 35 year old Ford Fiesta, or you are not bothered by a 3 hours-walk through the Aspromonte, you can come with us.
+There we can offer you a double bed and a private bathroom.
+Alternatively you can stay in Canolo without us.
 That is something we can decide together on a moment to moment basis.

-Our usual day rhythm: We get up with by sunrise, the girls some time later.
-We have a tendencially significant breakfast, and a light lunch at midday.
+Our usual day rhythm: We get up around 7-8, the girls sometimes later.
+We tend to have a big breakfast, and a light lunch around 12-13.00.
 Dinner before sunset.
-We eat a bit of everything, with preference for local products, home-grown or foraged vegetables fruits and nuts when possible, but also anything and everything from the local market!
+We eat a bit of everything, with preference for local products including rye bread, home-grown or foraged vegetables fruits and nuts when possible, but also anything and everything from the local market!

-We eat mainly home-made bread, yoghurt, jam and liqueurs.
+We usually make our own bread, yoghurt, jam and liqueurs.

 The area is renowned for its dairy and sheep products: ricotta, provola, scamorza, etc, as well as cured and fresh Black pork and beef.
 If you have specific habits concerning food, we are very glad to learn from them.